khushiNgm/90-Days-DevOps/Day07/solution.md

 ## Answer</br>

- ⚪ Understanding the systemctl and service Commands
+ ⚪ Understanding the systemctl and service Commands </br>
- ■ Both systemctl and service commands are used to manage system services in Linux, but they differ in terms of usage, functionality, and the system architectures they support.
+     ■ Both systemctl and service commands are used to manage system services in Linux, but they differ in terms of usage, functionality, and the system architectures they support.</br>
- ■ systemctl Command
+      ■ systemctl Command </br>
           ■ systemctl is a command used to introspect and control the state of the systemd system and service manager.
-It is more modern and is used in systems that use systemd as their init system, which is common in many contemporary Linux distributions.</br>
+It is more modern and is used in systems that use systemd as their init system, which is common in many contemporary Linux distributions.
-■ Examples:</br>
+## Examples:</br>
   ■ Check the status of the Docker service:</br>
 <pre>
    sudo systemctl status docker